aroneklund/copynumber/README.md

 The "copynumber" R package with support for hg38
 ================================================

-This R package is clone of the
+This R package is a fork of the
 ["copynumber" package](https://bioconductor.org/packages/release/bioc/html/copynumber.html)
 with minimal modifications to support human genome build hg38.
+The default behavior is unchanged, and it should be safe to use this as a drop-in replacement for the original package.

 Note that the default assembly is still hg19 -- so if you want to use hg38 you must specify it explicitly, e.g.